A Guide to Small Business Marketing

 • Media features from select publications

 After creating your strategy, map out a marketing plan and timeline.
-You may consider hiring someone on a work placement, or outsourcing work to a marketing consultant to execute campaigns.
+Consider hiring an assistant or outsourcing work to a marketing consultant to execute campaigns.
 The plan should include deadlines for measuring return on investment (ROI) so that you can assess whether your strategy is successful.

-For Terracotta, you created a Google marketing calendar with different colours for each part of the plan.
-You hired a recent graduate as a full-time intern to help with event planning and digital marketing and to help out in the shop.
+You created a Google marketing calendar for Terracotta with different colours for each plan part.

+You hired a full-time assistant to help with event planning, digital marketing and help out in the store.

 You are in charge of measuring impact and tracking sales.
 After three months, you compare the percentage of monthly sales to refine the strategy and plan.

 When marketing your small business, a strategy and plan can help you stay organised and on budget.
-Show off what makes your brand unique because this is how you can connect with prospective customers and sustain them long-term.
+Show off what makes your brand unique because this is how you can connect with prospective customers and sustain over time.
 Building and nurturing a strong customer base can be essential for a small business to succeed.

-Build the skills to help market your small business with Professional Certificates from industry leaders such as the Google Digital Marketing & E-Commerce Professional Certificate on Coursera.
-Learn more about the different types of marketing strategies and understand more about which strategies are suited to which type of business.
-No degree is required, and you can start learning today.
+You can prepare for a digital marketing and e-commerce career in under six months with the Google Digital Marketing and E-Commerce Professional Certificate.
+You can explore relevant digital marketing tools and practise skills in demand for digital marketing positions.

+This course includes tools such as Canva, Constant Contact, Google Ads, Google Analytics, Hootsuite, HubSpot, Mailchimp, Shopify, and Twitter.
+Social media and e-commerce make up the future of digital marketing, and this course offers the opportunity to learn from subject matter experts at Google.

 Editorial Team